justCuriousAgain/Effective-social-orgs-analysis/Meeting-notes.md

 ### Key Takeaways - 2

+* To consider applying for [FOSS4Gove Innovation Challenge](https://innovateindia.mygov.in/foss4gov-innovation-challenge/)
 * Used the SPRINT framework by Google Ventures
 * Dividing contributors across 4 verticals with leading members in each group